 There's another big 3.5-hour drive ahead today as you make your way into Wellington, New Zealand's capital.
 Along the way, you could stop in Taihape for a photo with the large Gumboot Statue or at Mangaweka Gorge, with plenty of outdoor activities.
 You can also stop to browse the antique shops of Bulls or spy on wading birds in the estuary near Foxton

-Wellington is not your typical capital city.
+Wellington isn't your typical capital city.
 The compact village-like size makes it easy to walk around, yet it still has the sophistication of a big city.
 Take a ride up the cable car to the Wellington Botanic Garden and the Carter Observatory for a vantage point with excellent views of the city and harbor.
 Or stroll the city streets for a delicious meal at one of the many inner-city cafés where you can soak up some of Wellington's famous café culture.

 Day 9: Ferry to Picton, Drive to Abel Tasman National Park via Nelson